acar-o/Veltins-Dashboard/readme.md

 Communication between JavaScript file and PHP and JSON files is established by AJAX queries.

 ## Result
-The project has been successfully implemented and submitted.
+The project has been successfully implemented, documented and submitted.
+Click [here](https://github.com/acar-o/Veltins-Dashboard/blob/master/Documentation/Projektbericht.pdf) to see the documentation.

 ## Screenshot for the Dashboard
 ![screenshot](https://github.com/acar-o/Veltins-Dashboard/blob/master/images/sreenshot.png)